subvisual/blog/pages/posts/2014/05-may/37-random-and-probably-useless-rubyisms.md

 retina_cover:
 tags:
   - development
+intro: "Having written and read a lot of Ruby code, I occasionally come across some not-so-well-known features.
+Or even just a tiny detail that, as useless as it may be, I still find interesting."
 ---

 Having written and read a lot of Ruby code, I occasionally come across some not-so-well-known features.
 Or even just a tiny detail that, as useless as it may be, I still find interesting.